skarlekar/rambolite/README.md

     scripts/16_install_kubernetes_api.sh

 ## Setup the Kubernetes Controller Manager on the Controllers
 In Kubernetes the Controller Manager is a daemon uses a **control** loop that watches the shared state of the cluster through the `kube-apiserver` and makes changes attempting to move the current state towards the desired state (ie., it brings up the worker nodes if it fails).
-Configure the kube-controller-manager service on the controllers.
+Configure the `kube-controller-manager` service on the controllers.

     scripts/17_setup_kube_controller_manager.sh

 ## Setup the Kubernetes Scheduler on the Controllers
 The Kubernetes Scheduler controls performance, capacity and availability of the worker nodes through policies and topology awareness.
 The Kubernetes scheduler attempts to match each Pod created by Kubernetes to a suitable set of resources on a Node.
 It can also distribute copies of Pods across different Nodes for high availability, if that feature is desired.
-If it fails
+If it fails to find hardware that suits a Pod's requirements and specifications, that Pod is left unscheduled, and the scheduler retries it until a machine becomes available.
+Configure the `kube-scheduler` on the controllers.